Zhe Lim

 What I built

-I used AI coding tools to build a functional web app that tracked card closure dates, mapped them against current exclusion period data from financial institutions and calculated the earliest eligible reapplication date for each product.
-The output was a simple timeline of available dates.
+A functional web app that tracked card closure dates, mapped them against current exclusion period data and calculated the earliest eligible reapplication date for each product.

 What I learned and why I killed it